UMAprotocol/UMIPs/UMIPs/umip-157.md

 for the
 [ProposeRootBundle](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/HubPool.sol#L148-L156)
 event that is as late as possible, but earlier than the RootBundleExecuted event we just identified.
-Once this proposal event is found, determine its mapping of indices to `chainId` in its `bundleEvaluationBlockNumbers` array using "CHAIN_ID_LIST".
+Once this proposal event is found, determine its mapping of indices to `chainId` in its `bundleEvaluationBlockNumbers` array using "CHAIN_ID_INDICES".
 For each `chainId`, their starting block number is the minimum of that chain's `bundleEvaluationBlockNumber + 1` in this previous [valid proposal](#valid-bundle-proposals) event and the `latest` block height for the chain.

 Using the minimum allows the block range to handle the edge case where a chain has not advanced its block height since the last proposal, for example when a chain is undergoing a known hard fork.